julianxhokaxhiu/FFNx/README.md

 6. Enjoy!

 #### [2013 Steam Release](https://store.steampowered.com/app/39140/FINAL_FANTASY_VII/)
-1. Install the game using Steam Client
+0. Install the game using Steam Client
+1. Make sure you run at least your game once ( until the new game screen )
 2. Open the installation directory of the game ( see [How to access game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) )
 3. Download the latest `FFNx-Steam` release here: https://github.com/julianxhokaxhiu/FFNx/releases
 4. Extract the ZIP content next to your `ff7_*.exe` file ( for eg. for EN language `ff7_en.exe`)